 In this section, the ANSI standard stresses the importance of evaluating your EHS training courses and program, including:

 - Establishing evaluation methods during training development

-- Evaluating the trainee’s ability to satisfy the learning objectives
+- Assessing the trainee’s ability to satisfy the learning objectives

 - Criteria for successful completion of training

-- Creating procedures for evaluation alternatives to assist or retrain trainees who don’t initially satisfy the learning objective during the initial training
+- Creating procedures for evaluation alternatives to help or retrain trainees who didn’t satisfy the learning objective during the initial training

 - Complying with all relevant and related industry standards and regulations

 - Training evaluation approaches, including: